MA (one year full-time or up to three years part-time)

 Your own creative activity is the main driver for learning on this course.
 It is supported by regular workshops, lectures and seminars, personal tutorials, masterclasses with visiting writers and other activities such as event attendance.

 Students on the full-time and part-time routes will study together and have additional opportunities to share and discuss work via the university’s virtual learning environment.

 You will be assessed through:

-The aim of this course is to encourage writers to challenge and develop themselves creatively whilst informing themselves about the contexts and techniques of contemporary literature.
+The aim of this course is to encourage you to challenge and develop yourself creatively as a writer whilst informing you about the contexts and techniques of contemporary literature.
 Graduates may use it as part of their career development in teaching, publishing or journalism or as a means of access to doctoral study.

 Previous graduates have gone onto further study and training and participated in literary culture through organizing literary competitions and publishing creative work in magazines.
 Two of the 2010-11 cohort are beginning PhDs in Creative Writing in 2011 (at the University of Northumbria and the University of Salford) and one is undertaking an internship at a local small press poetry publisher (The Knives Forks and Spoons Press).